meppsilon/documents-app/README.md

 ## Installation

-To run everything, install all the necessary modules:
 ```
-npm install
+$ npm install
 ```

-Then run the application. _This command runs both the server and client._
+Then start the application (runs both server and client):
 ```
-npm start
+$ npm start
 ```

 ## Security